API-Labels/etiketo/spec.md

 # Etiketo API Label Format Specification

-This is the *Etiketo API Label Format specification* for representing sets of API labels in a JSON-based representation.
-An Etiketo document contains labels for one API.
+This is the *etiketo API Label Format specification* for representing sets of API labels in a JSON-based representation.
+An etiketo document contains labels for one API.
 Labels are either *values* or *links*.
 Value labels are either strings or sets of strings.
 Link labels are either URIs or sets of URIs.
 Both value and link labels can use either registered or extension types.

-Here is a simple example of an Etiketo document, which assigns a `title` to the API (using a value label), and identifies the API it describes (using a link label):
+Here is a simple example of an etiketo document, which assigns a `title` to the API (using a value label), and identifies the API it describes (using a link label):

 ```json
 {